The Best Hospital To Give Birth In Sydney

 By: Phoebe Ackland, ellaslist

-The Bureau of Health Information surveyed almost 5000 mothers who gave birth in 2015, asking them about the quality of care they received during pregnancy, during labour, after the birth and during home follow-up visits, according to The Sydney Morning Herald.
+The Bureau of Health Information surveyed almost 5000 mothers who gave birth, asking them about the quality of care they received during pregnancy, during labour, after the birth and during home follow-up visits, according to The Sydney Morning Herald.

 The Top 2 In NSW

 But which of NSW’s 61 public hospitals ranked the highest with mums?
-Ryde and Wyong hospitals appear to have made new mums happiest, with Ryde Hospital, in particular, scoring especially well in terms of cleanliness, and the helpfulness and skill of their midwives, according to The Daily Telegraph.
+Ryde and Wyong hospitals appear to have made new mums happiest, with Ryde Hospital, in particular, scoring especially well in terms of cleanliness, and the helpfulness and skill of their midwives, according to the study.
 Hospitals in the Blue Mountains and Queanbeyan were also up there with the top contenders.

 Less Than Impressive